Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Evaluation details and ablation studies

 This section presents the results of the fairness assessment without explicitly pre-training the embedding model.
 It is important to note that the Keras embedding layer was unfrozen during training, allowing it to learn basic semantic representations of words solely through backpropagation.
 This fairness assessment is limited to gender bias and is intended solely for illustrative purposes—to demonstrate that, without pre-training, the model fails to exhibit verifiably fair behavior.

 The results for the 50 nearest neighbors and their corresponding distances for the words \token{female} and \token{male} are presented in \Cref{tab:combined_8b_gender}, respectively.
 As shown, in the absence of pre-training, the nearest neighbors seldom reflect strongly gendered semantics.
 This underscores the importance of embedding layer pre-training in capturing meaningful semantic relationships, thereby justifying the design of our experimental framework.
-For comparison, the distance results with pre-training are provided in \Cref{sec:distance_complete}.
+For comparison, the distance results with pre-training are provided in \Cref{sec:distance_complete}, some examples of distances of strongly gender-related word pairs without specifically pre-training can be found in \Cref{tab:gender_inf_nopre}.

 For the sake of completeness, we conducted the fairness score assessment despite the absence of gendered words among the 50 nearest neighbors for both gender indicators, we simplified the fairness evaluation by setting the threshold based solely on the $\ell_\infty$ distance between \token{female} and \token{male} (which is the gender indicator in the Adult Census dataset), as the reference circle (which is 0.7581), rather than using the maximum distance among the 50 neighboring words of the two gender indicators.
-Please note that the entire experimental setup, including the language model training parameters, remains identical to the experiment that includes the pre-training of the embedding model (\Cref{sec:result_main}).
+Please note that the entire experimental setup, including the language model training parameters, remains identical to the experiment that includes the pre-training of the embedding model (\text{Section 4.2 Experimental Results}).
 The results of the formal verification for the model without any pre-training of the Keras embedding layer are presented in \Cref{fig:gender_8b_nopre_rader}.
 As shown, not only do all sentences fail verification, but their corresponding $\ell_\infty$ radii also lie significantly within the reference circle.